Constructive nonlocal games with very small classical values: Construction of games with low classical values

-{\it Construction of the set A.} Let us recall the method (item 4.7 in \cite{Rudin}, page 219-220) that allows us to construct the set $A$ with number of elements equal to a prime number $p$ which satisfies the {\it $s$-sum property}.
-To this end consider finite sets $A=A(s,p)$, with $s=2,3,4,\ldots$ where $s<p$.
+Let us recall the method (item 4.7 in \cite{Rudin}, page 219-220) that allows us to construct the set $A$ with number of elements equal to a prime number $p$ which satisfies the {\it $s$-sum property}.
+To this end, consider finite sets $A=A(s,p)$, with $s=2,3,4,\ldots$ where $s<p$.
 We now define $\lambda(k),$ for any positive integer $k$, by

 and we let $A(s,p)$ be the set consisting of the $p$ integers